...

 Why do I need to avoid oats?

-Since we cannot determine who the one in five is, who reacts to pure oats and we know that gut damage can occur even without symptoms the advice of both Dr Anderson and Coeliac New Zealand is that oats should not be consumed.
+Since we cannot determine who reacts to pure oats and we know that gut damage can occur even without symptoms the advice of Coeliac New Zealand is that oats should not be consumed.
+See link here for further detail.

 The only exception is if you receive a gastroscopy/biopsy before commencing eating oats, and after you have been consuming them for a time.
 This is currently the only test that can say whether it is safe for you to consume oats on a gluten free diet.
 Talk to your Dr. about whether this could be right for you.